Enome/jungles/README.md

 If you want to help out you can mostly find me in #jungles on freenode (ping pickels) or create an issue here on Github.

+## Want to get started?

+In the examples directory you can find examples to get your started.
+Most modules have their own readme if you want more information.

 ## Modules

 - **auth-persona:** This is a Express.js app you can mount that adds Mozilla persona authentication.